david672orford/pub-tools/docs/subapp-khplayer.md

 This is the most well-developed of the modules.
 It helps you to load the videos and illustrations for a congregation meeting into OBS Studio ready to play.
 This note describes how to set up OBS to play the videos at meetings while some participants are connected by Zoom.
-These instructions apply to Ubuntu Linux 22.04.

 ## Install OBS Studio

-On Ubuntu:
+On Ubuntu Linux 22.04 or later:

     $ sudo add-apt-repository ppa:obsproject/obs-studio
     $ sudo apt install obs-studio